Bedrock-OSS/bedrock-wiki/docs/blocks/block-culling.md

 :::warning EXPERIMENTAL 1.21.80
 Block culling rule conditions are experimental and require Upcoming Creator Features to be enabled.
+They will be available outside of experimental gameplay in versions 1.21.90 and higher.
 :::

 Culling rules will cull against full, opaque faces of adjacent blocks by default.